9-2018

 As is the case with most live albums, the sound of the crowd tells you a lot about the recording, and on this copy the crowd sounded exceptionally clear and natural.

 Many live albums have crowds that are either too bright, or too loud between tracks, both of which can be very off-putting.
-When the crowd is recorded and mixed right — again, these are pros from Columbia Records who really know their jazz — you feel as if you are immersed right there in the audience. (more…)
+When the crowd is recorded and mixed right — again, these are pros from Columbia Records who really know their jazz — you feel as if you are immersed right there in the audience.

 More of the Music of Stevie Nicks

 The biggest problem with this record is sound that gets too fat and too rich.
-There has to be transparency to the sound that lets us listen into the studio.
+There has to be transparency to the sound that allows us to listen into the studio.
 When Stevie is singing, almost always double-tracked by the way, Lindsay is often doing harmony vocals well behind her, double-tracked as well.

 You want to be able to hear PAST her all the way back to him and hear exactly what he’s doing.
 Most copies don’t let you do that.

 The other problem is smeary guitar transients.
 The multi-tracked acoustic guitars tend to be rich and sweet on practically every copy you can find; this is not the problem.
-When they lack transient information, the right amount of “pluck”, they also tend to lack harmonic information, the overtones of the notes.
+When they lack transient information, the right amount of “pluck,” they also tend to lack harmonic information, the overtones of the notes.
 Put those two together and you get a blobby mass of smeared guitars overlaid onto one another — not an irritating sound, but not an especially pleasing one either.

 Hotstamperville